hrichharms/proximity-warning/README.md

 ## Proximity Warning System

-The purpose of this repository is to provide the foundation of a camera based proximity warning and ride camera system.
+The purpose of this repository is to provide the primitive foundations of a camera based proximity warning and ride camera system.

 The classifier system included in this project isn't particularly accurate.
 For a production environment, a more sophisticated solution is advised.